 MERON LANGSNER is an award-winning playwright, theatre & performance scholar, and educator as well as a critically acclaimed fight director & movement specialist for theatre, film, & opera.
-He is also a stage director, dramaturg, curator, and author.
+He is also a stage director, dramaturg, and author.

 He was one of three writers in the country selected for the pilot year of the National New Play Network Emerging Playwright Residencies, fulfilling his residency at the New Repertory Theater in Boston, Massachusetts.
 Meron's plays have been performed around the country and overseas and developed at venues that include the Lark Play Development Center in NYC, New Rep, Playwrights Commons Freedom Arts Retreat, the Kennedy Center/American College Theatre Festval, and the Last Frontier Theatre Conference in Valdez, Alaska (where he later had the honor of returning as a featured artist).
 Publishers of his dramatic work include Bloomsbury, Smith & Kraus, Applause Theatre Books, Indie Theater Now, and YouthPLAYS.

 Meron's scholarly work on theatre and performance has been published by McFarland, Oxford University Press, Puppetry International, the Electronic Journals of Martial Arts and Sciences, and other imprints.
 In 2010 he was a Summer Fellow at Northwestern University's Performance Studies Institute.
 He has presented his research and taught workshops at numerous scholarly conferences throughout the United States and Canada, including: ASTR, ATHE, the Comparative Drama Conference, and the International Puppetry Conference.
-Meron has also written on theatre for popular and trade publications including Backstage, HowlRound, and The Sondheim Review.
+Meron has also written on theatre for popular and trade publications including Backstage, HowlRound, The Theatre Times, and The Sondheim Review.

 As a fight director and movement specialist, Meron has composed violence for well over one hundred and fifty productions, tours, and films.
 He has worked with A.R.T. - The American Repertory Theatre, ArtsEmerson, Merrimack Repertory Theatre, New Repertory Theater, Lyric Stage Company, Ensemble Studio Theater, and several academic venues, with many productions winning regional awards.